Skip to content

 Still Breathing

 How can turtles stay underwater so long?
-That’s where butt breathing comes in.
+It’s all thanks to … butt breathing.

 Turtles have lungs and require oxygen to breathe.
 In the winter, though, their oxygen needs drop considerably.
-They absorb the little bit they still need from the water through their skin – specifically, the blood-vessel-dense area around their cloaca.
+They absorb the little bit they still need from the water through a special area around their cloaca, which is packed with blood vessels.

 The scientific term for this process is cloacal respiration – and it only works in winter.
 In warmer weather, turtles can actually drown if they stay underwater too long because they need a lot more oxygen to survive.